 - 2.7.
-There must be a sufficient number of faculty members with competence to instruct and supervise all residents. ^(Core) - 2.7.a.
-There must be a minimum of three faculty members, including the program director, each of whom devotes at least 20 hours per week to the program.
-These faculty members must have current ABOS or AOBOS certification in the specialty. ^(Core)
+There must be a sufficient number of faculty members with competence to instruct and supervise all residents.
+(Core) - 2.7.a.
+Pediatric Subspecialty Faculty

+There must be faculty members with pediatric subspecialty board certification who function on an ongoing basis as integral parts of the clinical and instructional components of the program in both inpatient and outpatient settings.
+(Core) - 2.8.
+Faculty Responsibilities

-- 2.7.b.
-There must be at least one FTE physician faculty member (FTE equals 45 hours per week devoted to the program), who has current ABOS or AOBOS certification in the specialty, for every four residents in the program. ^(Core) - 2.8.
-Faculty Responsibilities Faculty members must be role models of professionalism. ^(Core) - 2.8.a.
-Faculty members must demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care. ^(Core)
+Faculty members must be role models of professionalism.
+(Core) - 2.8.a.
+Faculty members must demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care.
+(Core)